phillipclapham/quasar/README.md

 To end the roleplay/persona session use the **/reset** command.

+##### Journaling/Self Reflection Mode

+**/reflect**

+Use /reflect to have the AI help you unpack your thoughts and feelings.

 #### Conversation Starters

 - **/random:** Has the AI start a random conversation or thought to discuss.

+#### Additional Commands

+- **/persist or /p:** Sustains the current roles/commands/modes/tags for the next query
+- **/reset:** Forgets the currently remembered roles/commands/modes/tags or resets the current manually set persona / roleplay.
+- **/reset_instructions:** Remind the AI of its core instructions when it begins to forget.

 ## <a id="#-workflow-tips"></a> Workflow Tips